Affidavits and solemn declarations

 [12] While it is preferable for the deponent to appear physically before a lawyer for the purposes of commissioning an affidavit or solemn declaration, a lawyer may discharge the lawyer’s ethical and professional obligations regarding commissioning an affidavit or solemn declaration where the lawyer and deponent are not physically together through the use of electronic and video technology in the manner set out below.

 Lawyers should keep in mind however that what is accepted as evidence is ultimately for a trier of fact to determine, and that complying with the process set out in this commentary is not a guarantee that an affidavit or solemn declaration commissioned using electronic and video technology will be accepted as evidence by the trier of fact.
 Moreover, if concerns are identified about the particular manner in which an affidavit or solemn declaration is commissioned remotely or if a remote process raises any issues, in particular the serious concerns that would arise from issues regarding the identity or capacity of the deponent, or whether coercion of the deponent is a concern, those issues may result in the affidavit or solemn declaration not being accepted, or being given less weight.
-Lawyers are also reminded to be cautious regarding the heightened risks of fraud and undue influence presented by engaging in virtual processes, and of their obligations under Code rule 3.2-7.
+Lawyers are also reminded to be cautious regarding the heightened risks of fraud and undue influence presented by engaging in virtual processes, and of their obligations under Code rule 3.2-7 (Dishonesty, fraud by client).

 Lawyers are also reminded to ensure that there are no prohibitions to the commissioning of an oath or solemn declaration through electronic or video technology for the purposes of any particular document for which such a process is contemplated.